rust-lang/rust-wiki-backup/Docs.md

 ## Community

 * IRC:

+    *Note that to guard against botnet attacks we occasionally turn on moderation, disallowing unregistered users from joining or talking.
+You may need to [register](https://wiki.mozilla.org/IRC#Register_your_nickname) your nickname.
+Sorry for the inconvenience.*

   * [#rust on irc.mozilla.org][pound-rust] - Main Rust channel - general discussion
   * [#rust-internals on irc.mozilla.org][pound-rust-internals] - Rust compiler and library development
   * [#rust-gamedev on irc.mozilla.org][pound-rust-gamedev] - game development in Rust